FTIN: Frequency-Time Integration Network for Inertial Odometry: Proposed Method

 \subsection{Time-Domain Learning}

-While frequency-domain learning offers notable advantages, it does not eliminate the necessity of time-domain modeling.
-In fact, the combination of frequency- and time-domain processing is a well-established strategy for capturing long-term dependencies in sequential data.
-Since conventional LSTM architectures often suffer from issues such as vanishing gradients when modeling extended temporal dependencies, we introduce a Scalar LSTM (sLSTM) module following the frequency-domain learning stage.
-This module captures temporal dependencies in the IMU sequences, thereby enabling the integration of complementary information from both domains.
+While FDL provides significant advantages, it does not eliminate the necessity of time-domain learning (TDL).
+In fact, the combination of frequency- and time-domain processing is a well-established strategy for capturing global context awareness in sequential signals.
+Therefore, the sLSTM module is introduced following the FDL stage.
+This module enhances global context modeling by optimizing its internal memory cell and adopting a scalar update mechanism.
+Such a design improves the efficiency of temporal sequence modeling, supports cross-domain information fusion, and captures temporal dependencies in IMU signals.
+In doing so, it enables the integration of complementary information from both the frequency and time domains.
+The output of the time-domain learning stage is defined as:

-The sLSTM enhances long-term dependency modeling by optimizing its internal memory cell and employing a scalar update mechanism.
-This design improves the efficiency of sequential learning, facilitates cross-domain information fusion, and provides a stable and reliable reference for downstream localization tasks.